 PH that is caused by any disease that primarily affects the air spaces and air tubes in the lungs.
-The Cardiac Center’s Pulmonary Hypertension Program treats hundreds of infants and children who have Group 3 PH as a result of chronic lung disease of prematurity (Bronchopulmonary Dysplasia (BPD), lung hypoplasia (small lungs), after repair of congenital diaphragmatic hernia (CDH) or other lung lesions that make the lung small or hypoplastic.
-We are actively working with the Division of Neonatology, the Division of Pulmonary Medicine and the Center for Thoracic Insufficiency Syndrome to find new ways to evaluate and improve the growth and development of these small lungs.
+The Cardiac Center’s Pulmonary Hypertension Program treats hundreds of infants and children who have Group 3 PH as a result of chronic lung disease of prematurity (bronchopulmonary dysplasia or BPD), lung hypoplasia (small lungs), after repair of congenital diaphragmatic hernia (CDH), or other lung lesions that make the lung small or hypoplastic.
+We are actively working with the Division of Neonatology, the Division of Pulmonary Medicine and the Wyss/Campbell Center for Thoracic Insufficiency Syndrome to find new ways to evaluate and improve the growth and development of these small lungs.

 PH that is caused by blood clots (or thrombosis) in the blood vessels in the lung, often called pulmonary embolism.
 This is a rare cause of PH in adults and children, but it is also often missed.
 We have been working on advanced imaging modalities to safely evaluate the effect of a clot on the lungs of infants and children.
 There are new treatment modalities that are specifically utilized in adults with this disease but the effectiveness in children is still in question.

 A combination of many rare diseases that infrequently cause PH are still seen in children.
 Children with sickle cell disease are at increased risk for PH as are some children who have undergone treatment for cancer, liver and kidney diseases.

 Signs and symptoms of pulmonary hypertension